Anish02092003/SneakerHeadFinal/README.md

-Here is the final project submitted by SneakerheadCorp\br
+Here is the final project submitted by SneakerheadCorp /br
 members:
 gaurab pradhan
 aliva barik